Can You Build a Fence on an Easement?

 Some have pipe lines buried below ground.
 With the occasional catch basin and metal grate spaced out every so often.
 Others are a simple swale or ditch cut into the land during grading that direct the water to another location.

-There is nothing really dangerous about a drainage easement.
+There is nothing really dangerous about install a fence in a drainage easement.
 However, impacting the flow of water can have prolonged consequences over time.

 Right of Way Easements